cnnrznn/cnnrznn.github.io/_posts/2019-02-06-games-on-the-blockchain.md

 ## The Inspiration
 This game was meant as a way for me to play around with hyperledger, develop an application, configure a network, and learn the architecture.
 After starting this project, I also discovered [StreamChain][1] from the same team behind Hyperledger Fabric.
-They make more optimizations, but the core idea is the same, _latency favored over throughput_.
+They make more optimizations, but the core idea is the same, favor _latency_ over _throughput_.

 ## Conclusion
 With the advent of popular _permission-based_ blockchains and a wider variety of deployment cases, there is a push to _centralize_ a technology that was once imagined to be the solution to a _decentralized problem_.